 DIVISION OF ASSETS IN DIVORCE

-When a relationship breaks down, in addition to dealing with the emotional consequences there will also inevitably be financial matters to take care of.
+When a relationship breaks down, there are not only emotional consequences but also financial matters to address.

-At Gloria James-Civetta & Co, we have one of the largest, divorce law teams in Singapore and we aim to make sure that you are adequately supported and represented throughout divorce proceedings.
+At Gloria James-Civetta & Co, we have one of the largest divorce law teams in Singapore.
+Our aim is to provide you with comprehensive support and exceptional representation throughout the entire divorce process.

-We offer a free, no-obligation consultation on divorce so you can find out you options going forward.
+We offer a free, no-obligation consultation on the divorce process so you can explore your options moving forward.
 Contact our legal team today to find out how we can help you.

 Division of Matrimonial Assets, Singapore